oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/status-conditions.md

       (to propagate the pending non-dynamic changes).
   * See [Online update status and labels]({{< relref "managing-domains/model-in-image/runtime-updates#online-update-status-and-labels" >}}) on how to see which pods are awaiting restart using WebLogic pod labels.
-{{%expand "Click here for an example of a Domain resource with a ConfigChangesPendingRestart condition." %}}
+{{%expand "Click here for an example of a domain status with a ConfigChangesPendingRestart condition." %}}
 ```
 Status:
   ...